alirtabul/ninos_story/success.md

 Surprisingly, our research indicates that diversity factors, such as Ethnic and Gender Diversity Scores, don't emerge as primary influencers.

-In a nutshell, the formula for a successful movie is a blend of financial prowess and a well-thought-out combination of the aforementioned features.
 So, filmmakers, take note of these insights as you embark on your cinematic journey! 🎬✨